akii09/FlexEx/README.md

 # FlexEx 🚀

 FlexEx is a flexible and easy-to-use boilerplate for creating Chrome extensions with support for React, Vue, and plain JavaScript.
+FlexEx uses Vite, the lightning-fast build tool for modern web development, to power its development environment.

 ## Features